XuegongLab/neoguider/README.md

 - PRIME_BArank: the percentile of the estimated binding affinity between the mutant peptide and the MHC molecules (ranging from 0 to 1, lower corresponds to higher affinity and lower IC50).

 - mhcflurry_aff_percentile: the percentile of the affinity between the mutant peptide and the MHC molecules (ranging from 0 to 1, lower corresponds to higher affinity and lower IC50).
+This column is not added by default since MHC generates different outputs from the same input on different platforms (https://github.com/openvax/mhcflurry/issues/253).

 - mhcflurry_presentation_percentile: the percentile of the probability that the peptide is presented by the MHC molecules (ranging from 0 to 1, lower means more immunogenic).
+This column is not added by default since MHC generates different outputs from the same input on different platforms (https://github.com/openvax/mhcflurry/issues/253).

 - ln_NumTested: the number of all mutant peptides originated from the same patient (from which this peptide originated) that were or willb be tested for immunogenicity.